behindthefirewalls/Parsero/README.md

-Here, you can get all the info about Parsero updated!!!
+Here, you can get all the info about Parsero updated here:

 http://www.behindthefirewalls.com/search/?q=parsero
 What's Parsero?